 |DDR1||2.5 – 2.6|

-It should be noted that the minimum and the maximum voltage within the generation generally depends upon the frequency the RAM is operating at.
+It should be noted that the minimum and maximum voltage within the generation generally depends on the frequency of the RAM.

-For instance, a DDR4 1600 MHz stick requires a lower voltage compared to a DDR4 3200 MHz stick.
+For instance, a DDR4 1600 MHz stick requires a lower voltage than a DDR4 3200 MHz stick.

-So in short, the electrical design of the RAM sticks and of the motherboard RAM slots in itself blocks DDR5 RAM from being backwards compatible.
+So, in short, the electrical design of the RAM sticks and of the motherboard RAM slots in itself blocks DDR5 RAM from being backward compatible.

-Of course, this not just applies to DDR5 RAM, but to all RAM sticks.
+Of course, this applies not only to DDR5 RAM but to all RAM sticks.

 Also Read: Where is RAM in Device Manager?